 Instructions

-- Beat the heavy cream until stiff peaks form and fold into the mascarpone.
+- In another bowl, beat the heavy cream just until stiff peaks form.

 Mica @ Let's Taco Bout It Blog